 Tutors meet with students to clarify and review concepts taught in class, explain processes, and help students solve specific problems.
 Mentoring supports classroom-focused activities, and as such, the emphasis and content of tutoring sessions are determined by the student's needs.
 A tutor is an education professional who works with individual students to achieve their academic goals.
-They are responsible for meeting with students to clarify and review concepts learned in class and to help students solve specific problems.
+University tutors online are responsible for meeting with students to clarify and review concepts learned in class and to help students solve specific problems.

 The right tutor can make all the difference in a student's ability to understand a difficult subject.
 They must be knowledgeable, understanding and patient, with the ability to inspire intellectual growth.
 To find the right person, you need to write a clear and specific job description that will attract the most qualified candidates.
 Whether you're writing an online tutor job description, an elementary tutor position description, a college tutor position description, or some other position, the following template will help you get started.